Why Colleges Want You to Sleep More

 After they did a double take, they would be interested in your motivation for highlighting your sleep.
 "Is this a ploy?"
 If your explanation was that you believed sleep was a priority for good reasons, like you had been curious about the science of the health benefits and decided to make it an experiment, that would certainly be positive.

 A second key to self-care is mindfulness.
-A mindfulness practice can take many different forms, but learning to observe, name, control, and use your emotions intentionally is truly a superpower!
+Mindfulness practice can take many different forms, but learning to observe, name, control, and use your emotions intentionally is truly a superpower!

 What is Mindfulness